jordanwang199507/jordanwang199507/README.md

 -->
 <h1>😄 Hello!
 I'm Yu-Lin Wang a.k.a Jordan</h1>

-### 📑 Thank you for checking out my GitHub profile.
+### 📑 Welcome to my GitHub profile!
 I'm a full stack web developer that loves building frontend visuals.
 I enjoy exploring potential visual tools/libraries to enhance website experience.

+## About Me
+I have a strong foundation in HTML, CSS, and JavaScript, with extensive experience in modern frontend frameworks such as React and Angular.
+My portfolio showcases a variety of projects, from simple landing pages to complex web applications

 ## My Stack
 <table>